Skip to main content

 Enzymatic Degradation

-The triglycerides that comprise the carrier oil are susceptible to breakdown by lipases, enzymes present in the and on the surface of immune cells like macrophages.
+The triglycerides that comprise the carrier oil are susceptible to breakdown by lipases, enzymes present in the interstitial fluid and on the surface of immune cells like macrophages.
 MCTs are generally metabolized and cleared more quickly than LCTs.
 This gradual degradation of the vehicle itself contributes to drug release.

 As the oil matrix is slowly dismantled, the trapped hormone molecules are liberated.
 The rate of this enzymatic degradation adds another variable to the overall pharmacokinetic equation and represents an area of active research in the development of next-generation biodegradable delivery systems.